02 Jun 19. Improving canter transitions

 The downward transition from canter to trot also often causes problems, but here too there are a number of useful hints that can help you to achieve a smoother transition.
 As with upwards transitions, preparation is key – ensure you have a good quality canter and remember that, perhaps counter-intuitively, you still need to keep both legs on to ensure the hind quarters remain engaged.
 You communicate your request for a downward transition to your horse first through a half halt to indicate something is about to happen, then by increasing the weight on both seat bones so you are no longer following your horse’s movement, while using your rein aids to check the forward momentum.
 Typical faults that accompany downward transitions from canter to trot include a lack of preparation, too strong rein or seat aids and leaning back instead of increasing the weight on the seat bones.

 Learning to achieve a well executed canter transition takes time: those lucky enough to be able to practise on a well-trained schoolmaster will soon realise whether or not they are giving the correct aids.
-An equine simulator is a good alternative, as it will give the response you are looking for if – and only if – you give the correct aids even though, unlike a real horse, it cannot communicate with you through head tossing or tail twitching.
+Practising on the EQUICISE is an excellent alternative, as it will give the response you are looking for if – and only if – you apply the correct aids.

 PRACTISE THIS ON THE SIMULATOR